 Keep the groom calm: While you’re getting ready together and during the wedding, your main role is to keep the groom calm.
 Grooms can totally get nervous so having their besties surrounding them will ease their nerves!

 Help guests find their seats: If there are no ushers, it’ll be your job to help guests find seats.
-The more traditional seating arrangements (bride’s family on the left and groom’s family on the right) are slowly becoming less popular, so your role will be a little more relaxed.
+The more traditional seating arrangements are slowly becoming less popular, so your role will be a little more relaxed.

 Stand by the groom: By this point, you will have had a rehearsal of some kind, so you’ll know where your spot is.